Merseyrail: Franchise and concession history

 The third-rail electric Northern and Wirral lines were largely isolated from the rest of the National Rail network with no through passenger services to or from outside the third-rail Merseyrail network.
 A decision was to transfer the network into exclusive Merseytravel control, being removed from the national franchising system.
 The Secretary of State exempted the two lines from being designated as a national railway franchise under the 1993 Act.

-When the Mersey Rail Electrics franchise was due for renewal, coming into force on 20 July 2003, Merseytravel contracted the operation of the two lines with a concession extending for up to 25 years.
-The first successful bidder was Merseyrail Electrics (2002) Ltd, a joint venture between Serco and NedRailways (renamed Abellio in 2009).
+When the Merseyrail Electrics franchise was due for renewal, coming into force on 20 July 2003, Merseytravel contracted the operation of the two lines with a concession extending for up to 25 years.
+In October 2002, Merseytravel shortlisted three consortia; Keolis/GB Railways, Serco/NedRailways and Transdev/RATP to bid for a 25-year concession to operate the Merseyrail network.
+In April 2003 the contract was awarded to Merseyrail Electrics 2002 Limited, a 50:50 joint venture between Serco and NedRailways (renamed Abellio in 2009), with Merseyrail Electrics 2002 taking over from Arriva Trains Merseyside on 20 July 2003.

+In August 2022, Abellio's 50% share in the business was included in the sale of its United Kingdom operations to Transport UK Group.
+Merseyrail Electrics 2002's contract expires on 20 July 2028.

-The City line, which was largely diesel-operated at the time, was not included in 2003 franchise, continuing as a part of the nationally administered rail franchise system.
+The City line, which was largely diesel-operated at the time, was not included in the 2003 concession, continuing as a part of the nationally administered rail franchise system.
 From 11 December 2004, the NWRR franchise was merged into a new Northern franchise.
-The first train operating company awarded this franchise contract was Northern Rail, also owned by a Serco-NedRail (Abellio) joint venture.
+The first train operating company awarded this franchise was Northern Rail, also owned by Serco and NedRailways.
 This franchise passed to Arriva Rail North on 1 April 2016 and then to Northern Trains on 1 March 2020.

-Due to the isolation of the Northern and Wirral lines, Merseyrail Electrics (2002) Ltd are keen to adopt vertical integration – taking responsibility for maintenance of the track from Network Rail.
+Due to the isolation of the Northern and Wirral lines, Merseyrail Electrics 2002 Limited are keen to adopt vertical integration – taking responsibility for maintenance of the track from Network Rail.